 All pre-business students must complete the following:

 - Math 111 (Calculus I) OR AP Calculus credit for either AB or BC Calculus (AB credit suffices) Note: Math 115, Life Sciences Calculus I, may satisfy this requirement.
-While Math 119 is no longer being offered, the course does satisfy the Calculus prerequisite for students who took it previously.

 - BUS 201 Business Economics (for Emory College students)